gardener/gardener-extension-provider-aws/hack/api-reference/api.md

 </td>
 <td>
 <p>HTTPPutResponseHopLimit is the response hop limit for instance metadata requests.
-Valid values are between 1 and 64.
-Defaults to 2 if not specified by user.</p>
+Valid values are between 1 and 64.</p>
 </td>
 </tr>
 </tbody>